- Search The Registry

 Hine is from Morley, Missouri, the oldest of four children of Levester Clark, a truck driver, and Lottie Mae (Thompson) Clark, a homemaker.
 Her grandmother was an early influence in her life.
-When she was three- years old, her family moved to Chicago while young Hine remained behind with her grandparents.
-When she was nine years old, Hine joined her family on the west side of Chicago.
+When she was three, her family moved to Chicago while young Hine remained behind with her grandparents.
+When she was nine, Hine joined her family on the west side of Chicago.

-During this time Hine became assistant professor of history and coordinator of black studies (1972-74) at South Carolina State College, Orangeburg, SC.
-From 1974 to 1979 Hine was assistant professor and associate professor, 1979-85; professor of history, 1985-87 at Purdue University, West Lafayette, IN.
+During this time, Hine became an assistant professor of history and coordinator of black studies (1972-74) at South Carolina State College, Orangeburg, SC.
+From 1974 to 1979, Hine was an assistant professor and associate professor, 1979-85; professor of history, 1985-87 at Purdue University, West Lafayette, IN.
 She became interim director of Africana Studies and Research Center, 1978-79, vice provost, 1981-86; Michigan State University, East Lansing, MI, John A. Hannah Professor of History, 1987- to the present.

-Hine married Johnny E. Brown in 1981, they divorced in 1986; she has one daughter, Robbie Davine.
+Hine married Johnny E. Brown in 1981 and divorced in 1986; she has one daughter, Robbie Davine.
 Professor Hine is a pioneering scholar of African American women's history.
-She has written three books on African American women's history, and edited a two-volume encyclopedia, Black Women in America, the first major encyclopedia on the subject.
+She has written three books on African American women's history and edited a two-volume encyclopedia, Black Women in America, the first major encyclopedia on the subject.

-Hine is a leading expert on the subject of race, class, and gender in American society.
+Hine is a leading expert on race, class, and gender in American society.
 As the John A. Hannah Professor of History at Michigan State University in East Lansing, Hine helped to establish a new doctoral field in comparative African American history.
-She has co-edited a 16-volume series on African American history in the United States, Milestones in African American History, as well as numerous anthologies.
+She has co-edited a 16-volume series on African American history in the United States, Milestones in African American History, and numerous anthologies.

-Hine has received many awards including: Outstanding Book Award, Gustavus Myers Center of Human Rights, 1990; Letitia Woods Brown Book Award, Association of Black Women Historians, 1990; Outstanding Reference Source Award, American Library Association, 1994; Zora Neale Hurston-Paul Robeson Award, National Council for Black Studies, 1995.
-Hine was awarded an honorary doctorate from the University of Massachusetts in 1998, Amherst from Purdue University in 2002.
-In 2010 the inaugural Organization of American Historians presented the Darlene Clark Hine Award for best book in African American Women and Gender History.
-President Barack Obama presented Hine with 2013 National Humanities Medal, for her work on understanding the African American experience.
+Hine has received many awards, including the Outstanding Book Award, Gustavus Myers Center of Human Rights, 1990; Letitia Woods Brown Book Award, Association of Black Women Historians, 1990; Outstanding Reference Source Award, American Library Association, 1994; Zora Neale Hurston-Paul Robeson Award, National Council for Black Studies, 1995.
+Hine was awarded an honorary doctorate from the University of Massachusetts in 1998 and Amherst from Purdue University in 2002.
+In 2010 the inaugural Organization of American Historians presented the Darlene Clark Hine Award for the best book in African American Women and Gender History.
+President Barack Obama presented Hine with the 2013 National Humanities Medal for her work on understanding the African American experience.